kblomqvist/yasha/README.md

 yasha --extensions foo.py foo.jinja
 ```

 There's also `--no-extensions` option flag operating in a similar manner with `--no-variables`.
-It's also worth mentioning that the file sharing works for the extensions file as it works for the variables and that the environment variable name for the extensions is YASHA_EXTENSIONS.
+Additionally the file sharing works for the extension file as it works for the variable file and the environment variable name `YASHA_EXTENSIONS` can be used to load extension file.

 ### Custom variable file parser